 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must ensure that staff enters the training program deposit amount in the TWIST ITA/Financial Assistance tab when the training is approved or amended.
-The deposit amount is an estimate of the total cost of training, including supplemental assistance, in the TAA participant’s Individual Employment Plan (IEP).
+NLF: Boards must ensure that staff enters the training program deposit amount in the WorkInTexas.com TAA/TRA Program Benefits Payment ribbon when the training is approved or amended.
+The deposit amount is an estimate of the total cost of training, including supplemental assistance, in the TAA participant’sWorkInTexas.com Individual Employment Plan (IEP).

-NLF: Boards must ensure that staff accurately records TAA training expenditures in the TWIST ITA/Financial Assistance tab for the month the service was performed or the goods received, consistent with accrued expenditure reporting, regardless of whether the bill has been paid.
+NLF: Boards must ensure that staff accurately records TAA training expenditures in the WorkInTexas.com TAA/TRA Program Benefits Payment ribbon for the month the service was performed or the goods received, consistent with accrued expenditure reporting, regardless of whether the bill has been paid.
 Examples of training expenditures include the following:

 Tuition